 A good buy for adult dogs but probably won’t be very useful for small breeds and puppies.

-Some argue you should move the dog’s bed onto the floor and use an orthopaedic dog bed.
+Some argue you should move the dog’s bed onto the floor and use an orthopedic dog bed.
 I am against this double punishment for the dog already struggling and now facing loneliness far from the human warmth it is used to.

 Dogs with mobility problems don’t need you to remodel your home.
-They just need a suitable diet and a bit of help for everyday’s tiring movements such as going up and down your couch.
+They just need a suitable diet and a bit of help for every day’s tiring movements such as going up and down your couch.

 The dog stairs recommended above are the best available today and they all offer good value for money.
-It then depends on your preferences in terms of budget, look, and quality of manufacturing.
+It then depends on your preferences in terms of budget, looks, and quality of manufacturing.
 All things considered, the Pet Studio Pine Frame is by far our winner and best stairs for dog